gvwilson/thirdbit/src/fiction/santas/index.md

 "I'm sorry,"
 she repeated,
-"But sensei has had her doubts about your for a while—ever since you started making planter boxes, maybe longer.
+"But sensei has had her doubts about you ever since you started making planter boxes—maybe longer.
 She needed to see if you were just a little confused or if you would actually betray us.
 I was really hoping you wouldn't."